mayismine/SAI/README.md

-# Physics-informed deep-learning model for mitigating spatiotemporal imbalances in FLUXNET2015 global evapotranspiration data
+# Estimation and mechanism analysis of global evapotranspiration based on a physics-informed deep-learning model

 These are code and data implementations.